 Once their lower body develops this power, a stable core helps transfer it up and into their arm for the throw.
 Strong and stable posterior muscles protect a pitcher from injury.

 Do body weight push-ups instead.
 Push-ups are a great closed-chain exercise.
 To complete the entire movement, your entire body must remain stable.
 Barbell bench presses lock the shoulders in a susceptible position.
 This is a good enough reason to leave them out of your training program.
 Push-ups are a much safer option for working these joints and muscles.

 Do horizontal rowing exercises instead.
 For a pitcher, a weak and unstable scapula is like launching a cannon out of a canoe.
 It won't work.

 Upper-body stability problems are tyrants among pitchers, but this is exactly what you risk when you perform a technically sound Overhead Press.

 Instead, you should perform rowing exercises.
-They helps to strengthen the decelerator muscles you use when throwing
+They help to strengthen the decelerator muscles you use when throwing.

 By applying these pitching exercises to your workout routines, you'll make significant improvements this off-season.

 Learn more about my workout programs for pitchers